 Eve turns to look at her.
 She shrugs.
 If she can't answer that question for herself, how can she tell a slayer anything she wants to hear?

 "She can dress well, and blend with those you fight.
-She was privy to the inner sanctum of your enemy--or one of your enemies."
-Illyria's voice has not changed from when she was recounting the deaths of the hero-vampires.
+She was privy to the inner sanctum of your enemy—or one of your enemies."
+Illyria's voice hasn't changed from when she was recounting the deaths of the hero-vampires.
 "She is a skilled liar, is not afraid to meddle, and often has surprising insight and suggestions for dealing with difficult situations."

 Eve frowns.
 "Where are you getting this?"